Alternatives To A Business Website

 - Can allow you to build a following

 - Hard to do SEO to elevate Google rankings

 - Hard to manage reputation due to the ability of customers to post and comment about you

 - Doesn’t imply legitimacy or quality

 A Facebook page will never hurt, and it costs nothing.
 So dLook, which always supports the multi-channel approach recommends making one.
 But as your only business page it’s a bit . . . tacky to be honest.

 Actually, we shouldn’t have even put this here.

 Tumblr is mainly for images.
 Around 2013 it tried to attract businesses but I think they kind of gave up on that.
 It doesn’t rank highly on Google.
-And . . . it’s got a prominent LGBT+ reputation and culture which is something that your business should for PR and ethical reasons be all for, but because some customers are not as accepting as this, actually situating your business on Tumblr is probably going too far.
+And . . . it’s got a reputation for being a hub of various teen subcultures including ‘emos’ and ‘otherkin’ which in most cases is not what you want your business to be associated with.

 Listing your business in an online directory opens you up to a new stream of customers.
 It means that people searching for a local let’s say plumber in that directory may find your business. dLook is an Australian directory with over 1.7 million businesses listed.
 And it’s free to make a listing, so you should make one now and start tapping into a new source of customers.